Corinna Lord MBACP (Accred), BACP Registered

-The BACP and other professional bodies require practitioners to monitor this, and supervision provides the space and time to pause, and notice how present we are in our work.
+The BACP and other professional bodies require practitioners to monitor this, and supervision provides us with the opportunity to do so.

 Good supervision can be a restorative experience.
 It is particularly helpful when challenging dynamics can leave counsellors stuck in difficult places, or wrestling with ethical dilemmas.

 I have experience of working with counsellors, mental health workers and tutors.
 I would welcome enquiries from anyone working relationally with their clients.

 As well as one to one supervision, I have experience of supervising groups.
 I also have experience of supervising student counsellors.

 I offer a free Introductory Session so that we can see whether there is a good fit and we could work well together.